 - Contact any credit providers listed on your credit file to whom you have not applied for credit so that they can investigate and take appropriate and prompt action

-- contact the police and report the crime
+- Contact the police and report the crime

 - contact number

-- the date you spoke
+- the date you spoke to an organisation

-- key details of the conversation.
+- details of the conversation.

 To help reduce the chances of credit fraud happening to you, follow these simple steps:

-- Use MyVeda Alert to monitor your credit report so that you receive e-mail notification every time a credit application is made using your personal details.
-Order my Veda Alert
+- Use My Credit Alert to monitor your Equifax credit report so that you receive e-mail notification every time a credit application is made using your personal details

 - sign all your new credit cards as soon as you receive them